dominictarr/sentimental-versioning/README.md

 node.js is like a rebellious teenager.
 It skips class and plays in a punk rock band - yet still gets straight A's.
-And it's versioning system expresses it's dual nature beautifully.
+And its versioning system expresses its dual nature beautifully.
 Version numbers alternate between even and odd, and between stable and unstable.
-In unstable versions node makes it's own rules and sticks it to the man.
-In stable versions node wears a long sleeve shirt over it's tattoos and works at fortune 500 companies (fighting the system from the inside?).
-Some critics say that node is part of the establishment now, citing that it's been a very long time since it's last album was released, version `0.12` having been in the works for over a year.
-While this accusation may carry some weight, you cannot put a time frame on creativity, and you must admit that node's use of sentimental versioning is a beautiful expression of it's own internal conflicts.
+In unstable versions node makes its own rules and sticks it to the man.
+In stable versions node wears a long sleeve shirt over its tattoos and works at fortune 500 companies (fighting the system from the inside?).
+Some critics say that node is part of the establishment now, citing that its been a very long time since node's last album was released.
+Version `0.12` having been in the works for over a year now.
+While this accusation may carry some weight, you cannot put a time frame on creativity, and you must admit that node's use of sentimental versioning is a beautiful expression of its own internal conflicts.

 ## Backbone
 ### by Jeremy Ashkenas